DataLiteracyPlayground/DataLiteracyPlayground/docs/_pages__society/interpretation.md

 title: Interpretation
 ---

 Is what we see, always what is being shared?
-What is the 'truth' of what is being shared?
+What is the "truth" of what is being shared?
+{: .lead-paragraph}

 Data visualisations are increasing and they are not always strightforward to interpret or create.